HazemTech365/PowerMenu/README.md

 </p>

-PowerMenu is a modern and lightweight shutdown utility that puts **every essential power control** at your fingertips.
+PowerMenu is a modern, lightweight utility that puts **all essential power controls** at your fingertips.
 Built for Windows, it delivers powerful options in one clean interface — whether you're shutting down, restarting, hibernating, or jumping into Safe Mode.

 ---